 How school placements work

-- The regular support of your School-based Tutor and Class Teacher
+• The regular support of your Class Teacher and School-based Tutor

-- Professional guidance from the staff in the school
+• Professional guidance from key staff across the school

 The course fees for 2019/2020 are as follows:

 Tuition Fees are £9,250 for the year.